 This question is more of a courtesy as most supervisors will expect that you will want to talk to their current or past student alone.
 However, if the PI say no that should be a huge red flag.

 10. How does the lab handle authorship?
-How often do they publish?
+How often do you publish?